emmatufvesson/emmatufvesson/README.md

 ## Hi there 👋

+I'm a novis when it comes to programming, hopefully not for long though.
+Currently studying AI and webdevelopment.

+cheers

 <!--
 **emmatufvesson/emmatufvesson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.